Shadow7Walker/TesseractPlot-Visualizer/README.md

 ## 👌 For End-USERs

 1. You can download the `TesseractStudio.exe` directly without worrying about any other files or dependencies and run it.
-2. Open the following link to download it 👉 **[Download the Latest Beta Release Here](https://github.com/Shadow7Walker/TesseractPlot-Visualizer/releases/tag/Stable)**
+2. Open the following link to download it 👉 **[Download the Latest Stable Release Here](https://github.com/Shadow7Walker/TesseractPlot-Visualizer/releases/tag/Stable)**